Sohamm25/internship-nullclass/Task 1/README.md

 4. In the **fifth cell**, you can check the model's performance on the dataset.
 5. In the **sixth cell**, you can upload images for testing.

 **Note:** The model performs best when the input images belong to the same categories as the CIFAR-10 dataset.

+### CIFAR-10 Categories:
+- Airplane
+- Automobile
+- Bird
+- Cat
+- Deer
+- Dog
+- Frog
+- Horse
+- Ship
+- Truck